Review: Punk Rock Factory – “Masters of The Uniwurst”

 You could do wurst than these catchy covers

-Before we start, I figure I need to describe for the uninitiated: basically take Me First and The Gimme Gimmes, transplant them to Wales, UK, and give them a bit of a harder melodic punk vibe with a healthy dose of metal riffage.
+Before we start, I figure I need to describe Punk Rock Factory for the uninitiated: basically take Me First and The Gimme Gimmes, transplant them to Wales, UK, and give them a bit of a harder melodic punk vibe with a healthy dose of metal riffage.
 Formed in 2014 and with several albums under their belt, Punk Rock Factory covers songs from far and wide.

 On their newest album, Masters of The Uniwurst (LP titles have a sausage theme due to the nickname of their recording spac: “The Sausage Factory”), the band continues their themed release trend after 2020’s A Whole New Wurst (Disney songs), this time tickling the memories of punks of a certain vintage by covering the theme songs of some of our favorite kids shows from the 80s and 90s.
 How well does that play out?
 Well it depends on what style of music you like, and/or your familiarity with the source material.